coredao-org/CoreDAO-Docs/docs/Dev-Guide/core-testnet-wallet-config.md

 ### Funding Wallet with tCORE Tokens

-To help users get started and allow developers to quickly prototype their dApps, Core has released the public [Core Testnet Faucet](https://scan.test.btcs.network/faucet) to distribute Core testnet tokens, **tCORE**.
+To help users get started and allow developers to quickly prototype their dApps, Core has released the public [Core Testnet Faucet](https://scan.test.btcs.network/faucet) to distribute Core Testnet tokens, **tCORE**.
 Follow the detailed [guide](./core-faucet.md) to fund your metamask account with tCORE tokens.

 ### Sending tCORE Tokens